Zack-Hu-Nottingham/COMP-2043-SE-Group-Project-Report-Part/Bid_Pref3_Team01/Bid_Letter.md

 ## Why Team 01 choose this project as third preference?

+Ningbo‐Zhoushan Port is the world‐leading port in Ningbo.
+Hence it is significant to surveillant the operations in the port and monitor the daily operations.
+With the recent developments in computer vision and machine learning, analyzing surveillance videos and un‐ derstanding the content of the video becomes feasible.
+We do have reansons to believe that, we can develop and implement a surveillance video analysis toolbox to ensure the safety of Zhoushan Port.

 To be honest, this project extremely attracted me when I browsed the overview.
 I realized that this is a challenging but quite interesting project.
 It is closely related to Ningbo,  where I live and study.
 I feel like making a contribution to this prosperous port city.
 In addition, this is a comprehensive project, which request knowledge in more than one area and good cooperation in a software development team.
 I convinced that every member in our team will gain a lot, including programming skills, the method of work as a team and so on, when this course finishs.